2

 “Yes sir,” Matt had responded.

-The latest episode had begun shortly before his first meeting with Phil Hobler, the US Ambassador to Pakistan which had occurred only five months earlier.
-That meeting was not lost on him and he recalled the cautions provided as he now trudged through the hard packed snow.
+The latest episode had begun shortly before his first meeting with Phil Hobler, the US Ambassador to Pakistan, which had occurred only five months earlier.
+That meeting was in the forefront of his memory, and he recalled the cautions provided as he now trudged through the hard-packed snow.

 If we don’t get Salal this time, Gannon thought, I’ll have really fucked the duck.